RimzhimTewari/cadd-capstone-molecular-docking/results/structure_prediction/README.md

 ## Structural Alignment with Experimental Structure

 To see how close the prediction was to the real structure, I aligned the AlphaFold model with the prepared experimental 7SFB structure in PyMOL and checked their overall similarity.
+The AlphaFold structure is shown in warm pink, and the experimental structure is shown in cyan.

 The two structures aligned closely.